 A 12% royalty is payable on the estimated value at the wellhead of crude oil production and the natural gas volumes commercialized.
 The estimated value is calculated based upon the approximate sale price of the crude oil and gas produced, less the costs of transportation and storage.
+Notwithstanding, in January 2008, the Secretariat of Energy issued the Disposition No. 1, providing certain guidelines to calculate the royalties of crude oil.
+The company is currently analyzing the Disposition No. 1, therefore it is not possible to assert wheter such regulation is in conflict with the provisions of Law No. 17,319 as amended.

 Royalty expense is accounted for as a production cost.

-Law No. 25,561 on Public Emergency and Exchange System Reform, issued in January 2002, established new duties for hydrocarbon exports for a five-year period.
-In January 2007, Law No. 26,217 extended this export withholding system for an additional five-year period and also established specifically that this regime is also applicable to exports from "Tierra del Fuego" region.
-Outstanding rates as of September 30, 2007, are 25% for liquefied petroleum gas, 5% for gasoline, diesel and other refined products and between 25% and 45% for crude oil based on the West Texas Intermediate price.
+Law No. 25,561 on Public Emergency and Exchange System Reform, issued in January 2002, established new duties for hydrocarbon exports for a five year-period.
+In January 2007, Law No. 26,217 extended this export withholding system for an additional five-year period and also established specifically that this regime is also applicable to exports from Tierra del Fuego province, which were previously exempted from such regime.
 On July 25, 2006, Resolution No. 534/2006 of the Ministry of Economy and Production entered in force, raising the natural gas withholding rate from 20% to 45% and establishing the natural gas import price from Bolivia as the basis for its determination.
 YPF is negotiating with its export clients the effect of the above mentioned increase and the transfer of a significant part of these incremental costs to them.
+On November 16, 2007, the Ministry of Economy and Production published Resolution No. 394/2007, modifying the withholding regime on exports of crude oil and other crude oil derivative products.
+The new regime provides the reference prices and floor prices which in conjunction with the West Texas Intermediate price ("WTI"), determine the export rate for each product.
+In case of crude oil, when the WTI exceeds the reference price, which is fixed at US\$ 60.9 per barrel, the producer is allowed to collect a floor price of US\$ 42 per barrel, depending on the quality of the crude oil sold, with the remainder being withheld by the Argentine Government.
+If the WTI is under the reference price but over US\$ 45 per barrel, a 45% withholding rate will apply.
+If such price is under US\$ 45 per barrel, the Government will have to determine the export rate within a term of 90 business days.
+The withholding rate determined as indicated above for crude oil, also currently applies to diesel, gasoline products and other crude oil derivative products.
+In addition, the calculation procedure above mentioned also applies to other petroleum products and lubricants, considering different reference and floor pri h) Allowances and reserves:

 Hydrocarbon export withholdings are charged to the "Net sales" account of the statement of income.